Timber Falls

-Timber Falls is a 2007 American horror film directed by Tony Giglio and starring Josh Randall and Brianna Brown.
+Timber Falls is a 2007 horror film directed by Tony Giglio and starring Josh Randall and Brianna Brown.
+It’s an international co-production between the United States and Romania.

 Plot

 The film begins with a couple (Sarah and James) held captive and tortured in a dark dungeon.
 After Sarah frees herself from her binding, James tells her to run and he gets killed.
 Sarah runs away from a disfigured man in a black trench coat (Deacon) with a double blade sickle.
 When Sarah reaches the edge of a cliff, with nowhere to run, she jumps off and dies as she hits the ground.

 The following scene shows another couple—Sheryl (Brianna Brown), and Mike (Josh Randall)—going on a hiking trip for the week.
 The park ranger advises them to either take the Willow Creek or the Donner Trail, but when they're hesitating which way to go, they meet a seemingly friendly woman (Ida) who recommends to them the Timber Falls Trail, which they ultimately decide to take.
 The two face a trio of unfriendly hunters while making love, who try to sell them their self-made alcohol and warn them to be careful about what they do in the woods.
 Disturbed by the hunters' attitude, Mike is about to pull out his gun, but Sheryl stops him from shooting them and the two leave.
 Sheryl convinces Mike to throw away his bullets.
 After meeting another park ranger (Clyde) and hiking down the trail, the couple sets up the camp.
 They have sex and go to sleep, unaware of a shadowy figure outside the tent that spies on them during the night.

 In the morning, Sheryl goes to bathe at the lake.
 She then gets kidnapped by an unknown person.
 Mike wakes up and finds that Sheryl is missing.
 He tries to find her and sees two of the hunters that he and Sheryl encountered the previous day.
 He sees one of them holding one of Sheryl's towels.
 Believing that they kidnapped her, he hits one of them on the head with a log, causing the other to run away.
 After taking the hunter's shotgun, Mike demands that the hunter tell him where Sheryl is.
 He tells Mike he hasn't seen her since the day before.
 He tries to attack Mike with a knife, but Mike knocks him out by hitting him with the stock of the shotgun.